dylan-lang/opendylan/documentation/getting-started/source/remotedbg.rst

 it is not possible to run the Dylan program there either.

 The debugging server must be started manually on the remote machine itself, so it is worth installing it there.
-(See
-` <remotedbg.htm#61300>`_ for information about using the debugging server installer.)
+(See `Installing the program and debugging server on the remote machine`_ for information about using the debugging server installer.)
 Of course, if the remote machine already has the Open Dylan installed on it, you do not need to install the debugging server.

 To start the debugging server choose **Start > Programs > Open Dylan >